Outrage grows over police custody death in Mexico

 Video circulating on social media does not show events before Salazar was face down on the street with the officer on top of her.

 An autopsy concluded that Salazar died from a broken neck.
-The examination found, “a fracture of part of the upper spinal column produced by the rupture of the first and second vertebra which caused the loss of the victim,” Quintana Roo State Prosecutor Oscar Montes said in a video.
+The examination found, “a fracture of part of the upper spinal column produced by the rupture of the first and second vertebra which caused the loss of the victim,” Quintana Roo State Prosecutor Oscar Montes de Oca said in a video.

 The injuries were “compatible y coincide with submission maneuvers applied to the victim during her detention” and demonstrate a “disproportionate” use of force.
 He said his office was preparing femicide charges against the four police officers.